celiagg/celiagg/docs/source/example.rst

 where the path ``/Library/Fonts/Verdana.ttf`` points to a TTF font file.
 A raster ``font`` object is created with a point size of 96.
 The ``transform`` gets a translation of (30, 220) set.
-This corresponds to a point which is 30 pixels from the left side of the image and 220 pixels from the *bottom* of the image.
+This corresponds to a point which is 30 pixels from the left side of the image and 220 pixels from the *top* of the image.
-(celiagg defaults to a lower-left origin, but also supports top-left origin) The text will be drawn starting from that point.
+(celiagg defaults to a top-left origin, but also supports bottom-left origin) The text will be drawn starting from that point.

 .. literalinclude:: simple_ex.py